Thanksgiving Day is Thursday November 28, 2013.

-Most attractions in the Twin Cities close on Thanksgiving.
-But there are still a few places to visit on Thursday.
+Even though most attractions in the Twin Cities are closed on Thanksgiving, there are still many places to visit on Thursday, Thanksgiving Day.

 Como Zoo and Conservatory is open every day.
 Opening hours are 10 am - 4 pm.